+Teaching English abroad is a great way to live in a different country and get paid.
+It is also a great way to enhance your CV / resume, learn new skills, meet new people and explore a new region of the world.
+By working as a teacher you will be able to help children/students expand their knowledge of English, get a new experience living in a different culture and also improve your personal and professional skills.
 If you are looking for a break and are open to the idea of seeing the world, living abroad whilst also getting paid a career as a TEFL teacher you be just the thing you are looking for!
 There are teaching jobs in exciting destinations all around the world, we highly recommend Asia and South America which offers culture, tradition and lots of place to see.
 Most people really enjoy teaching in a foreign country.
 You get to live and experience being integrated into a different culture.
 You will also really get to understand a different country and meet people from all over the world but don't expect to make a fortune and go in with an open mind.
 Charlie Dunford on our facebook TEFL page describes teaching abroad as "the best job in the world!".

 Get paid to work as an English teacher overseas, there are jobs available around the world.

-Volunteer abroad and teach.
-The vast and continuous support of volunteers that travel to worldwide destinations can have a genuine and real impact on the development of this ever-evolving nation.
-Probably the easiest way to get involved is to undertake a Teaching project in the many township schools where volunteers are responsible for developing written and spoken English of primary school children.
+There are various worldwide cities, towns and villages which need international teachers and you can get involved in a whole range of activities like being responsible for developing written and spoken English of primary school children.
 If you are I.T. literate you might like to help the employability prospects of young township children on I.T projects.
-Some volunteers choose to work outdoors in schools coaching Sport which is stripped of all government funding in a cash strapped education budget.
+Some volunteers choose to work outdoors in schools coaching sports in developing countries.
 Whether it is Rugby, Football, Athletics or another sport you care to name, you can help to foster team spirit, physical exercise and put something back into the curriculum that it sorely lacks.

 These are generally the three different types of TEFL teaching positions available: